 The University policy for academic probation and suspension requires students to maintain a minimum 2.0 GPA to remain in good academic standing.
-Academic probation results from a semester GPA falling below the required 2.0.
+Academic probation is a result of a semester GPA falling below the required 2.0.
 If the student fails to maintain a 2.0 GPA the next semester, he or she is suspended from the University.
 The suspension may be appealed, with consideration for special or extenuating circumstances.
-The Program follows the University's procedures and policies on judicial/ disciplinary and academic suspension
+The Program follows University's procedures and policies on judicial/ disciplinary and academic suspension